AlberLC/multibot/README.rst

 |

-You can save the session in a string.
+You can save the session data in a string (string session).
 This serves to facilitate the use of sessions when hosting the application in cloud services with ephemeral file systems:

 .. code-block:: python